 California Out of the Box: An Interdisciplinary History Curriculum takes a unit study approach to the study of California history, incorporating geography, science, language arts, and critical thinking.
 While the curriculum covers the California State Standards for fourth grade (up through the 1930s) it can be used with grades three through six.
 Coverage of history is sufficient for one school year, but other subject areas are not covered sufficiently for a full year’s credit.

 A parent or teacher will present the course from this 301-page book along with eight additional required books.
 Stories from Where We Live: California Coast and the National Audubon Society Field Guide to California are both used throughout the study.
 The other six books used in each of the course’s six units are Island of the Blue Dolphins, Valley of the Moon: The Diary of Maria Rosalia de Milagros, A Gift for Abuelita, By the Great Horn Spoon!, The Earth Dragon Awakes, and Esperanza Rising.
+(Stories from Where We Live: California Coast has gone out of print, so Carrier Shell Curriculum has received permission to reprint most of the stories in two volumes which they sell as the Stories Combo Set.
+The two volumes are titled The California Coast reader [spiral-bound] and California Out of the Box Supplement [paperback].)

 More books are suggested for each unit but are not required.
 For families with younger students participating in the study, there is a list of suggested picture books that might be used along with each unit.